-- As of June 16, nearly $2 million has been distributed to almost 2,000 students through a combination of support from the Carolina Student Impact Fund and federal, University and other private funding.
+- Since the pandemic began, nearly $2 million has been distributed to almost 2,000 students through a combination of support from the Carolina Student Impact Fund and federal, University and other private funding.

 Carolina is committed to meeting the needs of our students.
-Approximately 65% of UNC-Chapel Hill undergraduate students receive some form of scholarship or financial aid.
-Students, such as Blue Sky Scholar Joe Spencer ’22 and Vetter Military Family Scholar Reina Kinnaly ’20, have worked hard to prepare for their future and are shining examples of students flourishing at Carolina — and the role private support plays in their success.
+Approximately 65% of UNC-Chapel Hill undergraduate students receive some form of scholarship or financial aid, and private support plays a role in their success.

-We take the responsibility of meeting the needs of our students very seriously and offer immediate support, guidance and emergency funding to help Tar Heel undergraduate, graduate and professional students affected by COVID-19.
-To meet these evolving needs, the University deployed the Carolina Student Impact Fund, which helps students adversely affected by the COVID-19 pandemic.
+This commitment to meeting the needs of our students extends to the challenges brought by the current pandemic.
+The University deployed the Carolina Student Impact Fund to offer immediate support, guidance and emergency funding to help Tar Heel undergraduate, graduate and professional students adversely affected by the COVID-19 pandemic.

 These awards have helped students cover expenses related to the disruption of campus operations due to coronavirus and have covered items such as food, emergency housing, transportation, technology and health care.
-Carolina’s plan for emergency grants was established to help students with immediate needs complete the spring term, and Carolina will continue to assist eligible students in the summer and fall of 2020.
+Carolina’s plan for emergency grants was established to help students with immediate needs complete the spring term and Carolina will continue to assist eligible students this fall.

 Undergraduate, graduate and professional school students who need financial assistance due to the circumstances surrounding COVID-19 should click here.